Catfan7/CatMethods/README.md

   C or C++:
     When you are in in your file or class that you are going to code in, put #include "catmethods.h" at the beginning.
 Then you can just type the name of the function you want to access and there you go

+  R:
+    Litterally nothing all you have to do is type the name of the function when you want to use it